BankyKmitl/jqvmap-thai/README.md

+This project is based on the JQVMap project with Thailand map add-on.

 ![JQVMap](http://jqvmap.com/img/logo.png "JQVMap")

 This project is a heavily modified version of [jVectorMap](https://github.com/bjornd/jvectormap).
 I chose to start fresh rather than fork their project as my intentions were to take it in such a different direction that it would become incompatibale with the original source, rendering it near impossible to merge our projects together without extreme complications.